KSu2/CS214Proj3/README.md

   ### Property 4

   test11.)
 Send client message suggesting a draw from player 1
-             -> Have player 2 reject the draw
+             -> Have player 2 reject the draw.
+Afterwards, the game should continue with player1 having the next move

   test12.)
 Send client message suggesting a draw from player 2
-             -> Have player 1 accept the draw
+             -> Have player 1 accept the draw.
+Afterwards, the game should end with the end status being a Draw.

   ### Property 5

   test13.)
+Connect to server with two clients three times.
+This should result in the server thread printing the message "NEW GAME STARTED" times.

   ### Property 6